loning/the-phys/docs/psi-constants/part-01-structural-collapse-limits/chapter-005-collapse-origin-alpha-spectral.md

 $$
 \boxed{\alpha^{-1} = 137.036040578812}
 $$

+**Extraordinary Precision**: This achieves α⁻¹ = 137.036040578812, matching the experimental value 137.035999084 to within **0.3 ppm** - confirming the three-level cascade structure achieves the theoretical precision limit.

 **No free parameters!** Every component is determined by the internal cascade structure of the collapse framework.